Marcokorcak/ClickJacking/README.md

 The image above shows the code that was added to the index.html file

+# Explanation for Task 3
-Answer: In this task, the objective was to add JavaScript code to index.html in the defender file.
+In this task, the objective was to add JavaScript code to index.html in the defender file.

 I filled in the makeThisFrameOnTop() function which compared the window.top to window.self